Roth vs Traditional IRA Calculator

 Situation Roth IRA Tendencies Traditional IRA Tendencies

-Expect higher tax rate in retirement Often preferred: pay lower tax now, avoid higher rates later.
-Less attractive: future withdrawals taxed at higher rate.
+Expect higher tax rate in retirement Often preferred because you pay a lower tax rate now and avoid higher rates later.
+Less attractive because future withdrawals would be taxed at the higher rate.

 Expect lower tax rate in retirement Less compelling strictly on taxes, though still useful for diversification.
-Often preferred: deduct at higher rate now, pay at lower rate later.
+Often preferred because you deduct at a higher rate now and pay at a lower rate later.

-Early‑career, modest income Commonly favored: current tax rate is often low.
-May still be useful, especially if employer or plan design encourages pre‑tax saving.
+Early-career and modest income Commonly favored because your current tax rate is often relatively low.
+May still be useful, especially if your planning goal is maximizing current cash flow.

-Peak‑earnings years Can be attractive for long‑term tax‑free growth and to manage future RMDs.
+Peak-earnings years Can still be attractive for long-term tax-free growth and future flexibility.
 Often attractive because deductions shield income at high rates.

-Desire to leave tax‑advantaged assets to heirs Roth is often advantageous due to tax‑free distributions to beneficiaries (subject to rules).
-Heirs will owe income tax on inherited pre‑tax balances.
+Desire to leave tax-advantaged assets to heirs Often advantageous because qualified distributions to beneficiaries are tax-free, subject to rules.
+Heirs generally owe income tax on inherited pre-tax balances.

-Need for current‑year tax deduction No up‑front deduction.
-Provides immediate deduction (if you qualify under IRS rules).
+Need for a current-year tax deduction No up-front deduction.
+Provides an immediate deduction if you qualify under IRS rules.

 Key Assumptions and Limitations